stephen-cloete/orcl-apex-projects/readme.md

 **Part 1 CentOS Linux 7**

-Step 1: Signup for an account via **https://www.digitalocean.com/** Step 2: Create Droplet by choosing an image being CentOS 7.5 x64 and I've gone for the $20/mo plan with 4GB Ram / 2CPU's and 80GB Storage
+* Step 1: Signup for an account via **https://www.digitalocean.com/**
+* Step 2: Create Droplet by choosing an image being CentOS 7.5 x64 and I've gone for the $20/mo plan with 4GB Ram / 2CPU's and 80GB Storage
-Setp 3: Select a Datacenter Region and I recommend selecting Monitoring with the Additional Options which provides you with an graphical representation of your Droplet.
+* Step 3: Select a Datacenter Region and I recommend selecting Monitoring with the Additional Options which provides you with an graphical representation of your Droplet.
-Step 4: provide a hostname and select Create
+* Step 4: provide a hostname and select Create

-Part 2 Configuration of CentOS Linux 7
+**Part 2 Configuration of CentOS Linux 7**

-Step 1: Login as ROOT and execute the following
+* Step 1: Login as ROOT and execute the following
 ```
 yum update